 James Haas, Director

 Richard Johns served as SFMHS President from October 2006 through June 2010.
-He has been a member of the Board of Directors since 2002.
-Prior to the merger creating the SFMHS, Johns was a Director of the Museum of the City of San Francisco.
-He is an attorney at Kipperman & Johns and a major collector of early San Francisco music.
+He has been a member of the board of directors since 2002.
+Prior to the merger creating the SFMHS, Johns was a Director and Vice-President of the Museum of the City of San Francisco.
+Johns occupies the Historian’s Seat on the San Francisco Historic Preservation Commission, and is a major collector of San Francisco music.

 Justin Jones, Director

 Lubarsky worked in the office of the San Francisco district attorney 1962–63.
 He served with the office of the judge advocate general at Fort Ord in 1963 and served as a first lieutenant in the US Army Reserve 1963–68.
 He was with the firm of Jackson, Lubarsky, Weiss & Hughes in San Francisco 1966–2004.
 Since then he has been counsel to a San Mateo law firm.
 Lubarsky has been a judge pro-tem in the San Mateo Superior Court since 1972 and judge pro-tem in the San Francisco Superior Court since 1982.